Consensys/permissioning-smart-contracts/README.md

   - `PANTHEON_NODE_PERM_KEY`: The private key associated with the deploying account's address
   - `PANTHEON_NODE_PERM_ENDPOINT`: The json rpc url endpoint that can be used to communicate with your Pantheon node

-2. Following environment variables are optional and can be used to whitelist account and nodes during initial contract deployment
+2. The following environment variables are optional and can be used to whitelist accounts and nodes during initial contract deployment.
   - `INITIAL_ADMIN_ACCOUNTS`: The admin account addresses.
 Comma separated multiple addresses can be specified
   - `INITIAL_WHITELISTED_ACCOUNTS`: The whitelisted account addresses.
 Comma separated multiple addresses can be specified
   - `INITIAL_WHITELISTED_NODES`: The enode URLs of whitelisted nodes.
 Comma separated multiple nodes can be specified